ouspg/SOP-Robot/src/face_tracker/readme.md

 This package contains a node that publishes image with the detected faces for debugging purposes and a message that contains location and landmarks of the detected faces.
+For the purpose of testing other functionality, such as eye movements, separately from face tracking, a mock face tracker node is also included.

 ![](./img/example.png)